-The Department of Biochemistry and Biophysics seeks to foster an inquisitive and diverse community of scholars with a common interest in the chemical and physicochemical processes that occur within living systems.
-On successful completion of the program, our Ph.D. students are equipped to address pressing scientific challenges through cohesive application of both empirical and theoretical methods.
-We are committed to training students who will contribute to the advancement of knowledge in the fields of biochemistry, biophysics, and genetics, and work to improve the health and welfare of society at large.
+The Department of Biochemistry and Biophysics seeks to foster an inquisitive and diverse community of scholars with a common interest in the chemical and physicochemical processes within living systems.
+Upon completing the program, our Ph.D. students are equipped to address pressing scientific challenges through the cohesive application of empirical and theoretical methods.
+We are committed to training students who will contribute to advancing knowledge in the fields of biochemistry, biophysics, and genetics and work to improve the health and welfare of society at large.

-Incoming graduate students should have a strong foundational knowledge in biology, chemistry, mathematics, and physics.
+Incoming graduate students should have a solid foundational knowledge of biology, chemistry, mathematics, and physics.
 Recommended prerequisite coursework includes: